gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 }
 ```

-and with that we get a projected texture.
+And with that we get a projected texture.

 {{{example url="../webgl-planar-projection.html"}}}